wenkokke/paper-prioritise-the-best-variation/lmcs/REBUTTAL-LETTER.md

   The authors: "Only contains session types" means that the term is closed wrt variables, but may become blocked on a channel, i.e., be ready.
 So this is essentially progress for variable-closed terms.
 If there's variables, obviously progress becomes trickier, since we may also become blocked on a variable.
 Subject reduction holds for all terms.

+- Proof of Thm 4.4: this is not a rigorous argument.
+I would like to understand better the architecture of the proof.
+It seems to be going by cases, so I want to be convinced that they are exhaustive.
+Also, various inferences are not properly justified.

+  The authors: we have marked this proof as a sketch.
+We have also added the following comment:
+  >  This proof follows the exact same reasoning and proof sketch given by Kobayashi in \cite{kobayashi06} and later adopted by Dardha and Gay for PCP in their technical report \cite{dardhagay18extended}.

 - Figures 3-5: I have not checked them for mistakes.
 What is the significance of providing this syntactic sugar?

   The authors: We use syntactic sugar in the examples.
 In addition, giving syntactic sugar for select and offer is a witness to the expressivity of our language.
 Select/offer are normally primitives in session typed pi-calculus.